Ongeziwe-Qwayede-01/Risk-Management-System/ARCHITECTURE.md

    - Risk reports and analytics dashboard for management decision-making.
    - Export options (PDF, CSV) for compliance and auditing purposes.
 - Security & Compliance:
-o	Data encryption and secure API communication. o	Compliance with industry standards (ISO 31000, GDPR, etc.).
+  - Data encryption and secure API communication.
+  - Compliance with industry standards (ISO 31000, GDPR, etc.).
 - Deployment & Scalability:
-o	Cloud-based deployment on AWS/Azure for high availability and scalability. o	CI/CD pipeline for automated testing and deployment.
+   - Cloud-based deployment on AWS/Azure for high availability and scalability.
+   - CI/CD pipeline for automated testing and deployment.